Joseph P. Kamp: Career

+Kamp served as a policy advisor to the Liberty Lobby.

+Kamp was a staunch supporter of Joseph McCarthy.
+He wrote a letter to J. Edgar Hoover in 1953 accusing Jewish organizations of labeling McCarthy “with that damning little Communist smear word ‘anti-Semitic’”.

+By the 1970s, he was a contributing editor of American Mercury, described as “one of the ostensibly more reputable organs of US antisemitism”.
+In an editorial for its 50th edition in 1974, he praised "the intellectual climate" of 50 years ago when "white supremacy was the norm, accepted unquestionably by all respectable people who would not dream of social equality or racial integration with Negroes... a slightly retarded and childish race".
+Those were the days, he wrote, when "a homogeneous population [was] composed of White Christians drawn from northern Europe" and people "thought of Jews as rather mythical characters in long robes out of the Bible, or harmless, if obnoxious, peddlers".

 Personal life

 Kamp was a great-uncle of actor Jon Voight through his mother, making him the great great uncle of actress Angelina Jolie.

 Kamp died on June 7, 1993 in Jupiter, Florida at the age of 93.

 Kamp was associated with Alfred Kohlberg, Merwin K. Hart, Edward A. Rumely, J.B.
 Matthews, and William F. Buckley Jr. He also associated with Elizabeth Dilling, author of The Red Network—A Who's Who and Handbook of Radicalism for Patriots (1934).

 Gerald L. K. Smith (1898–1976) far-right clergyman and leader of the Christian Nationalist Crusade called Kamp a "well-informed and fearless patriot."